 As a teen, I picked up windsurfing.
 I loved speeding, gliding on the sea, jumping the waves and pretending for a minute that I was in Hawaii or some remote exotic location instead of the “boring” Atlantic Coast.

-And then I left home, went traveling and eventually settled in Ottawa—far from the sea and its culture.
+And then I left home, went travelling and eventually settled in Ottawa—far from the sea and its culture.

 I miss living by the seaside.
 I love the smell of seaweed, the muddy sand when the tide is low and the huge waves when the tide is up.
 I miss washing my swimsuit in the sink after a day at the beach, I miss the smell of the sticky sunscreen we rarely thought of bringing along with us, I miss brushing my hair and finding sand just about everywhere.